-Any person keeping companion animals can be inspected by the Food and Consumer Product Safety Authority (NVWA) or by the inspection service of the "Dierenbescherming" but the inspections are mainly targeted at breeders and traders who have sold or are keeping more than 20 dogs and/or cats in a 12 month period, because this is an indication that the establishment is operating as a business.
+Any person keeping companion animals can be inspected by the Food and Consumer Product Safety Authority or by the inspection service of the "Dierenbescherming" but the inspections are mainly targeted at breeders and traders who have sold or are keeping more than 20 dogs and/or cats in a 12 month period.
 Inspection authorities plan their activities annually, but breeding establishments are not inspected before they start their activities.